sidd0529/Cell_cluster/README.md

 $ cd Cell_cluster
 ```

 One can download the folder containing files with cell-gene data from 33 labs [here](https://drive.google.com/open?id=1pBkCNAZ2eNSWFN5lcM7CaoBRqp9agg_E).
-The folder with protein-DNA interaction data can be gotten from [here](https://drive.google.com/open?id=16A92yjaU4vNsMTvk3_D3nyARjf3QI08c) .
+Folder with protein-DNA interaction data can be gotten from [here](https://drive.google.com/open?id=16A92yjaU4vNsMTvk3_D3nyARjf3QI08c) .
 Download these folders and put them inside the folder 'Cell_cluster'.

 Run the code using:
 ```